spacepy/spacepy/Doc/source/install.rst

 If installing into the system Python version on Linux (and potentially some other cases), you will need to pass the flag :option:`--break-system-packages`.
-Despite the frightening name this is usually safe, although in this case is recommended to use :option:`--no-build-isolation` :option:`--no-deps` and manage the dependencies using the system package manager or conda.
+Despite the frightening name this is usually safe, although in this case it is recommended to use :option:`--no-build-isolation` :option:`--no-deps` and manage the dependencies using the system package manager or conda.